How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Signs You're Not Training Enough

-4. You feel fully recovered but aren't progressing
+2. You feel fully recovered but aren't progressing at the pace you want

 Action: Add one session per week for 4-6 weeks and track if progress accelerates.